rockerbacon/assertions/README.md

 The compiler will complain near a "try" keyword.
 Although you did not write this keyword anywhere, it is created during the expansion for the _test\_case_ macro

 ## Writing benchmarks
 Benchmakrs are used for analyzing performance aspects of the code beyond just execution time.
-A piece of code can be run multiple times with variable being fed to an observer during the code execution.
+A piece of code can be run multiple times with variables being fed to an observer for either human or automated analysis.

 A complete example of the usage of the benchmark functionality is available in [benchmark_counter.cpp](src/main/benchmark_counter.cpp)